Hoyasumii/avengers-endgame/README.md

 [Both thugs fire their SMGs as both got slain by a shuriken.
 A yakuza member wielding a katana charges at him in the stairs, but is immediately overthrown and slain by the Ronin.
 Ronin then fights another sword-wielding thug, which is thrown outside the glass, killing him.
 The camera passes through two more buildings as the fighting ensues with different screams, shouts, more havoc inside, and gunfire.
 A man in a dark raincoat jumps through the glass window, with the Ronin doing the same, as both of them lands in a dark alleyway.
 The man in the raincoat turns to the Ronin, who just landed after him.
 It was Akihiko, the leader of a yakuza gang, whose head being hunted by the Ronin himself.]

 AKIHIKO: てめえ なぜこんなことをする? 俺たちてめえになにもしてねぇだろ！(Romanized: Temē naze konna koto wo suru?
+O